Nordic Games: History

 The Nordic Games began in Stockholm in February 1901, after being conceived in 1899 by the Swedish Central Association for the Promotion of Sports (SCFIF) led by Viktor Balck, a well-known Swedish sports figure.
 He is quoted as saying, "Above all we placed the national goal of rendering a service to the fatherland and bringing honor to our country."
 The Nordic Games have now become a national concern for our entire people."
 They were held every four years thereafter through 1926.
 Many believe that this event led to the implementation of the Winter Olympics as we know them today.
 The Nordic Games began as an effort to bolster both Swedish national sentiment along with Swedish tourism.
 The Nordic Games featured not only the snow and ice related sports that the country excelled in but also showcased Swedish cultural events such as theatre, opera and folklore.
-The beautiful countryside and tourist attractions were also highlighted.
+Tourist attractions were also highlighted.